Graduate Student Union

 4. Funds may NOT be used for classroom expenses, personal copies, or membership fees.

-5. Applicants use the form available at http://uofl.me/as-gsu.
+5. Applications will be accepted until September 15, 2014 at 4:00 PM.
+Applicants MUST use the form available here.
 Applications will be reviewed and funds awarded based on the quality of the application.
 Be sure to attach a detailed budget of expected expenses for your project (see FAQs).
 You may also attach any other supporting documents, including but not limited to abstracts, travel itineraries, flight/hotel quotes, and software/product descriptions.
 If you are driving to and from your destination for research or conference travel, please include total mileage.
 The GSU reserves the right to vet all applications to verify need and authenticity.

 6. Completed applications can be dropped off at the A&S Graduate Education Office, Gardiner Hall LL10a, or submitted by email to firstname.lastname@example.org.

-7. Award recipients will be notified by email.
+7. Award recipients will be notified by email no later than September 19, 2014 with further instruction.

 8. For more information, please contact Hillary Barter, Program Assistant Sr., Graduate Education and Advising (email@example.com) or Dr. Wendy Pfeffer, Associate Dean for Graduate Education (firstname.lastname@example.org).